Injamam001/SQL_Data_Warehouse_Project/README.md

 ## 🧱 Architecture Overview
-This project is based on the Medallion Architecture, consisting of three layers:
+This project is based on the **Medallion Architecture**, consisting of three layers:

 - **Bronze Layer**: Handles raw data ingestion from CRM, ERP, and external systems.
 - **Silver Layer**: Processes and transforms raw data, applying business rules and validations.